eqasim-org/eqasim-java/docs/cutting-scenarios-CML/cutting-scenarios-Transport-East.md

 ```
 After rerunning the simulation, the `output_facilities.xml` will be updated accordingly.
 This file will be used as an input for the cutter.

- For 10% simulations, the matsim config file path for generating the facilities file:
+For 10% simulations, the matsim config file path for generating the facilities file can be found [here](https://github.com/arup-group/eqasim-java/docs/cutting-scenarios-CML/matsim_configs_example/matsim_config_generate_facilities.xml) or on TE AWS account at:
 ```
 /mnt/efs/simulations_refresh/10pc/2019_freight_update_baseline_20240726/0/matsim_config_generate_facilities.xml
 ```